JoshDoody/fsn/coach/faq.md

 ## <a name="payment">Fee Payment

+### When is payment due?

+No payment is due until after our work together is complete.

+Once we have completed our work together, I will send a Strategy Fee payment link, and your Strategy Fee will be due.

+I will also calculate your Result Fee and send a Result Fee invoice.
+Most clients pay the Result Fee right away, while some wait until they begin their new job.
+You and I will work together to figure out the timing that works best for your Result Fee payment.

+Please see the “[Cost](#cost)” section of this document for an in-depth explanation of the fee structure for Salary Negotiation Coaching.

 ### Can I pay with a credit card?

 There is an additional 3% convenience fee to pay the fees with a credit card because credit card processing fees can be very large.
 There is no convenience fee for ACH (bank transfer) or paper check.

+### What are my payment options?

-### What other payment options are there?
+The payment options are credit card, ACH (bank transfer) or paper check.

-You can submit the result fee via ACH (bank transfer) or paper check and there is no convenience fee for either of those options.

-And, as mentioned above, there is a 3% convenience fee added if you prefer to pay with a credit card.

-### Fee payment options—an example

-Here’s a concrete example.
-Let’s say the Strategy fee for your engagement is $5,000.
-And let’s say our work results in an additional first-year compensation of $100,000.
-The Result fee would then be $10,000 (10% of the $100,000 improvement in first-year compensation).

-So the total fees for your Salary Negotiation Coaching engagement would be $15,000 ($5,000 for the Strategy fee and $10,000 for the Result fee).

-And here are the convenience fees for the three payment options:

-Credit card: $450 (3% of $15,000)

-ACH (bank transfer): $0

-Paper check: $0

-### When is payment due?

-No payment is due until after our work together is complete.

-Once we have completed our work together, I will send a Strategy fee payment link, and your strategy fee will ge due.

-I will also calculate your result fee and send a Result fee invoice.
-Most clients pay the result fee right away, while some wait until they begin their new job.
-You and I will work together to figure out the timing that works best for your Result fee payment.

-Please see the “Cost” section of this document for an in-depth explanation of the fee structure for Salary Negotiation Coaching.
+ACH or paper check are preferred, but credit card is also an option if the others aren't feasible.

 ## <a name="results">Results